aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 In the following module, you will complete the outcomes listed below:

-1. Access and Configure an AWS Cloud9 IDE Environment
+1. Access and Configure an AWS Cloud9 IDE
-   * AWS Cloud9 is cloud-based integrated development environment that lets you write, run, and debug code all within the browser.
+   * AWS Cloud9 is cloud-based integrated development environment (IDE) that lets you write, run, and debug code all within the browser.
-2. Create a 3 node EKS Cluster with a provided EKS Cluster Config
+2. Create a 3 node Amazon EKS Cluster with a provided cluster config

 ---